thuanmb/e_thirty/README.md

 2. The articles have the same title, description, and image.
 The only different is the prefix `[Title - ]`, `[Subtitle - ]`, `[Content - ]`.
 For testing the searching feature, I suggest that you search with the keywords which include the prefix for better result.
 For example: `Title - 77`
 3. To add an article into you favourites, please go to the end of detail page.
 To show the list of your favourites, you can click on the avatar, then choose `My favourites`.
-4. To create new article, you can click on the avatar, then choose `Create article`.
-For now, only admin can create new article, it mean the new created user create new article.
+4. To create new article, you can click on the avatar, then choose `Create article` option.
+For now, only admin can create new article, it mean the new created user can NOT create new article.
 Please use the admin account with email `admin@e30.com` and password `changeme` to see this option.
 5. When creating new article, you will have an option `Publish this article now` to publish the article.
 Uncheck it will cause the new created article not show in home page.